cosc2336-ds-alg/assg07/README.md

 branch called `template` for this last task.
 You can use the command line or VSCode to create a new branch in your repository.
-Your starting point of the `template` branch is from the `main` branch, but after the merge back of your completion of tasks 1-4.
+Your starting point of the `template` branch is from the `main` branch, but after the merge back of your completion of tasks 1-3.
+You should checkout the `main` branch again, and then do a git pull, and confirm that you have all code you just implemented compiling and running tests in the main branch.
+Once you are back on the `main` branch and have merged and pulled your work, create a new branch called `template` to perform the following tasks.

 We need to modify and add additional tests in order to make `List` into a template class, so that we can test not just a `List` of `int` values, as